-CxLogon is a service program running on a user system. it will create a login session on NxFilter with the currently logged-in username.
+CxLogon is a service program running on a user system.
+It will try to create a login session on NxFilter with the currently logged-in username.
 You can use it without Active Directory.

 You have to use NxFilter as the only DNS server in your network.
 Otherwise, CxLogon will not be able to find NxFilter.

 When you use CxLogon with NxRelay and NxCloud, it doesn't create login requests.
 It will show its username in 'tokenname_username' form.

 CxLogon for WindowsWhen you install it on a user PC, it will be running as a Windows service.
 If you want to install it on multiple PC at once, you can do it through GPO in Active Directory using the MSI package we provide.

 CxLogon for macOSWe have a macOS installer for CxLogon.
 When you install it, it will create /Library/cxlogon directory and /Library/LauachDaemon/org.nxfilter.cxlogon.plist file to start it automatically at system startup.
 When you start and stop it manually,

 To uninstall it,

 sudo /bin/launchctl unload -w /Library/LaunchDaemons/org.nxfilter.cxlogon.plist

 CxLogon for ChromebookWe have a Chrome extension version of CxLogon and you can use it for Chromebook as you know.
 However, since it is a Chrome extension, before your user run their Chrome browser he can't login to your network.
 To solve the problem, you can create a default user associating an IP range which covers your whole network.
 Then your users will appear as the default user before they run Chrome and once they run Chrome, they will appear with their own Google username.
 You can install it from here, - Download CxLogon from Chrome Web Store